Janowoj/simple-components/README.md

 // This is not the best idea, because we need type * -1 each time we want to reverse the order.

+#### Code in Table Component:

+// current:

+- Rendering Header Cells,
+- Rendering Rows,
+- Assemble and return the Table,

+// in the future we want to have a reusable Table component.

+// We might have some Table that probable shouldn't be sortable (e.g. Top 3 movies) and another Table that should be sortable (All movies).

+// Table component what we want:

+- State to traack the sorting stuff,
+- Function to handle click on a Header,
+- Rendering Header + sort direction icons,
+- Sorting Logic,
+- Rendering Rows,
+- Assemble and return the Table,